adityaBhattacharjee/adityaBhattacharjee/README.md

 ## Hi there, I'm Aditya👋

 I'm a self-taught programmer!
-- 🔭 I am working on an app!
+- 🔭 I am working on a multi-purpose discord bot!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Advanced django backend hosting.
-- 👯 I’m looking to collaborate with other programmers!
+- 👯 I’m looking to gain some knowledge from experienced programmers!
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Make a website with fully-functional frontend and backend
 - ⚡ Fun fact: I love to draw and recite!

 ### Languages (Programming)